-We cheered as stranger after stranger passed along the letter, despite it having “no name.
+The reader will cheer as stranger after stranger passes along the letter, despite it having “no name.
 No street.
 And NO stamps.”

 I know the author of this story and got to see this book in draft form, and I’m excited this story is now out in the world for others to enjoy!

 This is a sweet, beautiful book that makes you appreciate the little things.

 There are two threads to the story: the main one is a little snowflake journeying to earth.
 She doesn’t want to fall and wonders if she’ll ever find a place to land.

 The other thread features a little girl named Noelle who admires a gorgeous Christmas tree through a window and wishes she had one like it.